MichailMR/Jukebot/README.md

 # Jukebot
 A discord bot that plays live radio from audio streams.
+To use the bot create:
+- Create a json file named dict.json in the library level under jukebot.
-To use the bot create a bot and generate a token at https://discord.com/developers/ and put this token in key.json at "key".
+- Generate a token at https://discord.com/developers/ and put it at "token".

 Prefix: ?